kythre/Buildmode-ULX/README.md

 #### "Prevent Propkill In Buildmode"
 When enabled, players in Buildmode will have a slightly more difficult time trying to propkill

+Currently, it only stops props from being thrown.

 I suggest not using this and instead getting a dedicated anti-propkill plugin as this is not the main feature of this addon

 #### "Highlight Builders"